-Clarify definition of older adults in the context of vaccination by considering factors such as biological markers like immunosenescence and frailty
+Clarify definition of older adults in the context of vaccination by considering factors such as biological markers like immunosenescence and frailty.

-- Biological age which includes factors like frailty, comorbidities, immune history (immunobiography), and inflammatory profile (inflammaging) could be more informative when thinking about defining older adults for vaccinations. - Quantfying biological age: "Biological clock" examples - 1.
-Horvath's epigenetic clock, based on DNA methylation, estimates biological age and reveals semi-super centenarians are 8.7 years biologically younger than their actual age. - 2.
-N-glycan clock uses changes in the structure of N-glycans as a biomarker to estimate biological age. - 3.
-A targeted epigenetic clock using six genes confirmed centenarians have a lower biological age than expected, indicating slower biological ageing.
+- Biological age which includes factors like frailty, comorbidities, immune history (immunobiography), and inflammatory profile (inflammaging) could be more informative when thinking about defining older adults for vaccinations. - Measuring biological age: Biological clock examples - Horvath's epigenetic clock, based on DNA methylation, estimates biological age and reveals semi-super centenarians are 8.7 years biologically younger than their actual age. - N-glycan clock uses changes in the structure of N-glycans as a biomarker to estimate biological age. - A targeted epigenetic clock using six genes confirmed centenarians have a lower biological age than expected, indicating slower biological aging.